SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

 MusgoSublime is a digital solution designed to simplify and enhance the management and maintenance of green spaces.
 Whether overseeing vast public parks, urban gardens, or recreational areas, MusgoSublime provides a comprehensive suite of tools to streamline various aspects of green space management.

 With MusgoSublime, users can efficiently plan, organize, and execute maintenance tasks within green spaces, ensuring their optimal condition and usability.
-The application leverages modern technology and intuitive design principles to offer a great user experience for administrators and end-users alike.
+The application uses both modern technology and intuitive design principles to offer a great user experience for administrators and end-users alike.

 ## Objectives